SumiSastri/dev-blogs/docs/clean-code/index.md

 # Clean code

 Clean code assumes code writers are writing code with a view to make it readable, accessible, efficient and maintainable.
 It assumes a certain effort is put into the design of the code and code testing.

+_Some articles in this section have been published on Dev.to_